 Which Breed is Best?

-When it comes to anti-poaching dogs, there importance of breed can be overly considered.
+When discussing anti-poaching dogs, the significance of breed can sometimes be overemphasized.
 According to Benny Van Zyl, who leads the canine team at the North Luangwa Conservation Programme, a dog’s effectiveness with tracking or detection often boils down to its inherent drive, the training methods used, and the time and effort dedicated by its training team.

 Their Success